Selling An Inherited Property

 Capital gains tax

-This tax applies if you sell an inherited home at a later date and the value goes up in the meantime.
+Another type of tax on inherited property, this applies if you decide you’ll be selling an inherited house at a later date and the value goes up in the meantime.
 So, if the property is worth £250,000 when you inherit it but is valued at £300,000 two years later, you will need to pay capital gains on £50,000.
 This can be offset against the fees incurred when you sell the home, as well as certain improvements you’ve made.

 Calculating the tax payable is complicated and depends on a number of factors – including your income and a tax-free allowance known as the Annual Exempt Amount.

-The good news is that HMRC also provide a handy CGT calculator to help you calculate capital gains tax for your personal situation.
+The good news is that HMRC also provide a handy CGT calculator to help you calculate capital gains on inherited property for your personal situation.
 To successfully use the calculator, you will need to know some, if not all, of the following:

 - The date in which you sold or gave away your property